Bound by Corruption by BelovedStranger

 Then Sesshomaru pointed a single finger at the bandit’s injured leg, and one sliver of light shot through Onigumo’s thigh, flesh sizzling.

-“For god’s sake, stop!
+“For gods’ sake, stop!
 I’m cooperating!
 I never saw a priestess.
 If she were dressed in traditional attire as this miko assures, I would have been informed!
-Perhaps she fled in fear, abandoning her home and family?
-Or maybe, she hadn’t been in that village to begin with.
+Perhaps she fled in fear, abandoning her home and family.
+Or maybe, she wasn’t in the village to begin with.
 All I know is that she.
 Was.
 Not.
 Present.”